emmajanedrews/base-template/_posts/2018-03-16-dont-be-afraid-of-a-bidding-war.md

 Inventory went down quite a bit from December to January.
 I haven’t looked at the February numbers yet, but I’m guessing it hasn’t gone up a whole bunch.

-**Bidding wars may sound intimidating, but they are pretty subjective.** I was involved in a transaction last week where there were multiple offers on a property.
+**Bidding wars may sound intimidating, but they are pretty subjective.** I was involved in a transaction last week where there were multiple offers on the property.
 The seller called for everyone’s best offer, and the winning bid was $5,000 below listing price.

 {% include pullquote.html %}